 SOSGEO4801 – Social Movements in the Age of Migration

 These, and similar questions, are central in this course, which uses sociological theory about social movements and empirical research on collective action and protest.
-The development of social movement theory over time, and different perspectives within the field, constitutes the theoretical core in the course.
-The analytical focus, however, is on empirical research on anti-racist, religious, ethnic and nationalist protest and movements and on intersectionality within and between movements.
+The development of social movement theory over time, and different perspectives within the field, constitute the theoretical core in the course.
+The analytical focus, however, is on empirical research on anti-racist, religious, racial-ethnic and post-colonial protest and movements and on intersectionality within and between movements.
 We will focus specifically on identity dilemmas in the so-called identity movements and their changing character and constituencies since the 1960s.
 Both organized and more spontaneous forms of cultural and political contention and communication via different media will be covered in the course.

 Students will learn about democratization and political protest in a sociological perspective, based in the international social movement and mobilization literature.